Crude Oil Shipments Threaten Northwest Communities

-Of the Northwest’s proposed oil-by-rail projects, the largest is at the Port of Vancouver.
-In summer 2013, the Port approved a lease agreement with Tesoro Savage to ship up to a staggering 360,000 barrels of crude oil each day along the Columbia River.
-The proposed oil terminal would require at least four, mile-and-a-half long unit trains per day.
-For communities along the Columbia and rail line, the consequences of a project of this magnitude are staggering.
+The largest oil-by-rail project in the North America is proposed at the Port of Vancouver by the Tesoro and Savage companies.
+At 360,000 barrels of crude oil throughput each day, the proposed oil terminal would require up to five mile-and-a-half long unit trains per day.
+For communities along the Columbia River and the rail lines, the consequences of this project would be staggering.

 - Riverkeeper’s fact sheet on the Tesoro Savage Project